StoicLoofah/my-nanowrimo-novel/novel/14_full_ride.md

 Carl tapped his fingers on the top of his closed laptop a few times.
 "I'm holding up fine.
 Yeah, sorry for the rough session last time.
 I definitely wasn't in the right mindset to play, but as the DM, I figure that it's most important that I have a good showing for the game and keep things moving.
 But I am feeling better now."

-"Have you talked to Marie?", Wayne asked.
+"Have you talked to Marie?"
+Wayne asked.

 "Yes."
 Carl didn't continue, but everyone else continued to look at him.
 After a few seconds, Carl let out an awkward laugh.
 "Sorry, I wasn't planning on sharing more.
 We're okay.
 Let's just leave it at that."